Why subscribe to Homo Vitruvius?

 I write in all genres, from poetry to fiction to essay to drama, and my concerns, through my life in literature and as a writer, reflect a regular engagement with history, society, and ideas, an engagement that produces, sometimes, political and cultural commentary as well.
 In all this, Homo Vitruvius serves a passionate dedication to the writing itself.
 To revise Wallace Stevens (“Not Ideas About the Thing But the Thing Itself”), not just words about the ideas but the words themselves.
 The writing isn’t just a vehicle to a destination, a means to an end — it’s a destination.
 I hope you’ll find the travel its own reward.

-As a former professor of English (but once a professor of English always a professor of English), I’m also a reader.
+As a professor of English (but once a professor of English always a professor of English), I’m also a reader.
 I’m a reader first.
 I write what I read of the world, the text of the world, which is mine and everyone’s life, to be deciphered and interpreted, understood and mistaken: (“Sing of human unsuccess”).
 In various ways, then, my writing on Homo Vitruvius is often about reading.
 Though, perhaps, both inevitably and by propitious chance, my work here grows beyond my original intent, I do have an original purpose.

 You can read more about My Substack Project here:

-The Publication Schedule (all arriving in your mailbox at 7 a.m.
+The Publication Schedule (all arriving in your mailbox at 6 a.m.
 EST)

 Among my recent non-Substack publications is my 2021 poetry collection Waiting for Word published by Finishing Line Press.